SchlossVRL/assign-infer-colormaps/stimuli/README.md

 ### exp3colorCoordinates.csv also includes the following columns:
 `concept` which concept presented

-`colorPair` code for the unique color-pair for that experiment alone
+`colorPair` code for the unique color-pair for that experiment alone (range 0-63)

 `expID` code for the unique color-pair for that experiment alone

 `plotID` code for unique color-pair used for plotting

-`rsquare` Rsquare value identified during the monotonicity check
+`rsquare` Rsquare value identified during the monotonicity check (range: 0-1)

 `diffRating`, `darkAssoc`, and `lightAssoc` code for the corresponding values as described above for sun/shade